RuijieXu0408/AAE6102_Assignment1/readme.md

 This repository is the assignment 1 implementation for 2024-25 Semester 2, AAE6102 Satellite Communication and Navigation, The Hong Kong Polytechnic University.
 The author is XU Ruijie (23036234R) from Dept. AAE, PolyU.
 For any issues, please contact her via email [23036234R@connect.polyu.hk](mailto:23036234R@connect.polyu.hk).

 This report presents the analysis of GNSS signal processing using a Software-Defined Receiver (SDR) approach.
 The objective is to process and analyze real Intermediate Frequency (IF) datasets collected in two different environments: an open-sky area and an urban environment.
-The implementation and analysis focus on five key aspects of GNSS signal processing: acquisition, tracking, navigation data decoding, position estimation using Weighted Least Squares (WLS), and position estimation using an Extended Kalman Filter (EKF).
+The implementation and analysis focus on five key aspects of GNSS signal processing: acquisition, , navigation data decoding, position estimation using Weighted Least Squares (WLS), and position estimation using an Extended Kalman Filter (EKF).

 The datasets used in this analysis have the following characteristics: